leapmotion/leapjs/README.md

 ### Event types

 The controller supports a number of event types.
-When leap.js connects to the websocket server, if first fires the `connect` event.
+When leap.js connects to the websocket server, it first fires the `connect` event.
 After that, once the protocol has been selected, it fires a `ready` event.
 Once a frame has been received, a `deviceConnected` event gets fired once.
 Then, a `connectionFrame` gets fired for each frame coming from the websocket server conenction.

 * `connect` - The client is connected to the websocket server
 * `ready` - The protocol has been selected